redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 Dynamic inventories - understanding inventories populated via dynamic sources
 ------------

-> **NOTE** Before running the dynamic inventory update templates in the upcoming steps, first navigate to the Inventories location in Tower and review the following inventories:
+> **NOTE** Before running the dynamic inventory update templates in the upcoming steps, first navigate to the Inventories location in AAP and review the following inventories:
 >
 >     - ALL Development => HOSTS
 >     - CentOS7 Development => HOSTS